 Throughout the days of Hajj, believers perform a series of rituals that recall episodes of the Prophet’s life, including walking around the Kaaba 7 times in a counter-clock manner.

-The Challenges of Mecca for Hajj: Why New Measures are Needed
+The Challenges of Mecca for the Hajj: Why New Measures are Needed

 - Allowing for more symbolic ritual performances